Projects for Incredible Volunteers

 Recommended Participants: Anyone old enough to hold a brush and scrub could participate, though several adults are recommended.
 Strong scrubbing will be required to initially clean out as much mold as possible, before oiling or staining the surfaces.
 Groups of 2-10 are recommended depending on the deck, porch, or bench being oiled/stained.

-Projects identified for oiling: Guest House Porch (3-6 hours est.), Wetlands Trail Bridge (6-12 hours), boat dock pier (4-8 hours)
+Projects identified for oiling: Wetlands Trail Bridge (6-12 hours)

 Helpful Equipment: Scrub brushes and brooms, paint brushes and paint rollers, paint trays, breathing barrier masks